alex987654/MWL/README.md

   - **Weight ticks:** small ticks **above** the rail that **increase in height right→left** (cueing 2,4,8, …).
   - **Least significant bit (LSB) is on the right in binary rail in MWL numeral glyphs**.
   - **2–8 use a ring-with-dots determinative** (count dots inside a circle); **≥9 omit the dot ring** and rely on the rail only.
+  - Bits 1–6 (numbers up to 127): Pure doubling of weight ticks.
+The length doubling itself communicates the binary weight.
+  - Bits 7+ (128 and above): Linear growth of weight ticks from the bit-6 cap on.
+Each linear-region tick gets a Pioneer-style binary position label — tiny | and — mini-strokes running top-to-bottom alongside the tick, encoding the bit index in binary.
 - **Singular**: unmarked
 - **Zero**: expressed through FALSE.
 - **Attachment (with MOD):**